 As I mentioned early, I am a fan of soft peanut butter cookies over crunchy ones but I thought I would include a recipe for crunchy peanut butter cookie lovers.
 So if that is you, this might be the recipe for you!

-7. 5 Ingredient Flourless Peanut Butter Chocolate Chip Cookies – see above
+7. 5 Ingredient Peanut Butter Chocolate Chip Cookies – See Above

 8. The Ultimate Soft & Chewy Peanut Butter Cookies – Amy’s Healthy Baking